Simpuar/simpuar.github.io/_posts/2022-10-04-THM-Gatekeeper.md

 Could not connect to 10.211.55.3:31337
 ```

-Know we now that the amount of bytes somewhere between 200 and 300.
+Now we know that the amount of bytes somewhere between 200 and 300.
 To get to know exactly how many bytes we need we can use a custom string with unique bytes and which bytes will be in EIP register — that are the end bytes.

 Using metasploit framework we can create a unique string: